ethers-io/ethers.js/README.md

 These are a number of packages not included in the umbrella `ethers` npm package, and additional packages are always being added.
-Often these packages are for specific use-cases, so rather than adding them to the umbrella package, they are added as ancillary packaged, which can be included by those who need them, while not bloating everyone else with packages they do not need.
+Often these packages are for specific use-cases, so rather than adding them to the umbrella package, they are added as ancillary packages, which can be included by those who need them, while not bloating everyone else with packages they do not need.

 We will keep a list of useful packages here.